je-nnyt/tp/docs/UserGuide.md

 **Q**: Do the arguments have a specific order to follow?

 **A**: No, the arguments can be arranged in any order as long as it is after the command action and target.

+**Q**: Why enter only `cd` do not give error?
+That is, why `cd` is a valid command?

+**A**: By entering only the command action `cd` and omitting the command target, the program will use the default target.
+So input `cd` means asking to program to "change the directory to the current directory".

 ## Command Summary